 The climax communities depend upon the external climatic conditions for their survival in a given specific area or region.
 For example, rainfall, air quality, soil, altitude, humidity, temperature, and other weather conditions.

 Succession in the climax state is not affected by any change in the seasons.
 The moment any succession ceases the composition of plant or animal species does not change with time it is known as a ‘climax community’ and a ‘state of equilibrium is achieved.’

 Process of Vegetation Succession in Ecosystem

-Vegetation can range from herbs, grasses, shrubs, plants, and mosses and all the plant changes its composition, shifts its location over a period of time called the ‘vegetation succession.’
+Vegetation can range from herbs, grasses, shrubs, plants, and mosses and all the plant changes their composition, and shifts their location over a period of time called the ‘vegetation succession.’

 The most important element for any vegetation succession on lands is the ecological site and the community resilience.

 An ecological site is a specific unique area of vegetation on a given landscape that has specific homogeneous, physical, biological, and chemical characteristics.
 It is capable to produce a distinct amount and type of vegetation.